-I like using baby red potatoes you can find in a bag at your grocery store work perfectly for this recipe.
+I like using baby red potatoes.
+You can find in a bag at your local grocery store.
+They work perfectly for this recipe.

-If you can’t find them or prefer baking potatoes just ensure that you leave them larger for cooking so the eggs and potatoes are done perfectly at the same time.
+If you can’t find them or prefer baking potatoes just ensure that they’re bite sized so the eggs and potatoes are done perfectly at the same time.

 A good gage for sizing is if you have a regular bag red potatoes I would cut them in fourths or just small enough to barely slide each piece into the bottom tier of your vegetable steamer with the top steamer attached as you see here.

-- Then open your top tier and place 5-6 eggs.
-White eggs are best when you are going to hard boil eggs in your Instant Pot or on the stovetop.
-They peel easier in my opinion.
+- Then open your top tier and place 5-6 eggs on top.
+White eggs are best when boiling eggs in an electric pressure cooker or on the stovetop.
+They peel easier.

-- Then just close your lid and set to manual, pressure, high, for 5 minutes and do a slow release (meaning just move steam valve slightly so it comes out slowly).
+- Then just close your lid and set to manual, high pressure, for 5 minutes cooking time and do a slow release (meaning just move steam valve slightly so it comes out slowly).

 - Of course they will be very hot so make sure to twist the safety handle contained in your Kitchen Deluxe 2-tier vegetable steamer to secure it to the top tier and then lift the whole thing out.

 - Allow your potatoes to cool and then cut them into bite size pieces.

-- Put your eggs in a bowl and immediately fill it with cold water so they can cool.
+- Put your eggs in a bowl and immediately fill it with cold water and ice so they can cool.

 - Once cooled peel them and dice them into chunks of your desired size to make classic potato salad.

-- In a large mixing bowl fold all your other ingredients in a bowl gently and you have the perfect Instant Pot potato salad!
+- In a large mixing bowl fold all your other ingredients together for the perfect Instant Pot potato salad!

 Instant Pot potato salad